Clever-ISA/Clever-ISA/specs/vector.md

 - UND, if any operand constraint is violated
 - PROT, for opcode 0x403, if the BASE or COUNT exceeds the size of the vector element.
 - PROT, for opcode 0x403, if the total number of elements, multiplied by COUNT, is more than 64-bits.
+- PROT, for opcode 0x403, if any reserved bits are set.

 Instructions: